Hormonal or inflammatory pimples

 - Beneficial foods for the skin

-Prioritizing foods rich in antioxidants, omega-3, and zinc, such as fruits, vegetables, nuts, and fatty fish, can improve skin health.
+Favoring foods rich in antioxidants, omega-3, and zinc, such as fruits, vegetables, nuts, and fatty fish, can improve skin health.

-- How can diet influence their appearance?
+- How can diet influence their occurrence?

 What lifestyle habits should be adopted to minimize pimples?